chanteriam/reproductive-rights-data-project/README.md

 - `make visualize`: Takes the data produced from the `parse-data` layer and creates the project's visualizations

 ## How do we run this thing?
+For the `make visualize` command, you must have called the two commands that are referenced before it for it to run successfully.
+- Without the data from `make api` and `make parse-data`, `make visualize` has nothing to act on.

 1. After you have installed [Poetry](https://python-poetry.org/docs/basic-usage/), run the command: `poetry shell`
 2. Run the command `poetry install` to install the package dependencies within the project.
 3. Run the `make api` command to get the data from the _Abortion Policy API_.